 Dr Tania Dottorini Assistant Professor in Bioinformatics

 Tania was previously a research associate at Imperial College London (2011 – 2015).
 Her research themes include the development of novel bioinformatics solutions to understand and diagnose infectious diseases in animals and humans.
-She have extensive experience with vector-borne diseases, in particular malaria and the reproductive biology of Anopheles.
+She has extensive experience with vector-borne diseases, in particular, malaria and the reproductive biology of Anopheles.
 She obtained her Laurea Degree in Biological Sciences from the University of Perugia and a PhD degree in Structural Biology and Bioinformatics from the University of Rome Tor Vergata.

 Advanced Data Analysis Centre

 Dr Tom Giles (ADAC Analyst)

 Dr Jo Moreton (ADAC Analyst)

 Dr Adam Blanchard Understanding inflammatory processes in ovine footrot to inform rational vaccine design.
 (BBSRC)

 Dr Juan Xu Genetics of one-carbon metabolism in sheep in relation to productivity, fertility and health (BBSRC)

 Abril Izquierdo (PhD Student 2015-2018) – comparative transcriptomics and molecular evolution.